2013-2014 LaSalle Parish School Attendance Regulations & Procedure

 For any other extenuating circumstances, the student’s parents/legal guardians must make a formal appeal to the Supervisor of Child Welfare and Attendance for determination of Extenuated Circumstances on a case-by-case basis.
 NOTE: Students who are verified as meeting extenuating circumstances, and therefore eligible to receive grades, shall not receive those grades if they are unable to complete makeup work or pass the course.

-All excuses, including original doctor/dentist verification, for a student’s absence must be presented to the school within 5 days of the student’s return to school to be considered for extenuating circumstances.
+All excuses, including original doctor/dentist verification or faxed excuses from the doctor’s office only, for a student’s absence must be presented to the school within 5 days of the student’s return to school to be considered for extenuating circumstances.

 TRUANCY/DISCIPLINE COURT REFERRAL CRITERIA & PROCEDURE